MarinaShmovganets/lighthouse/docs/v8-perf-faq.md

 [worsening](https://httparchive.org/reports/state-of-javascript#bytesJs).
 Field
 FID is currently too lenient and not sufficiently incentivizing action to address the problem.
-Lighthouse has historically weighed its interactivity metrics at 40-55% of the performance score and as interactivity is key to user experience, we maintain a 40% weighting (TBT and TTI together) in Lighthouse 8.0.
+Lighthouse has historically weighed its interactivity metrics at 40-55% of the performance score and—as interactivity is key to user experience—we maintain a 40% weighting (TBT and TTI together) in Lighthouse 8.0.

 [FCP's score curve was